Evening Star is The Claypots clan's South Melbourne venture located on the outer corner of the South Melbourne Market ... and it’s hard to miss.

-An Asian-styled hawker stall sells $8 ‘mussels on the run’ and $15 ‘chilli crabs’ from beneath a shaggy rainbow tarpaulin outside.
-Coloured globes hang from trees, marionettes dance in the breeze and old barrels form an endearingly hotchpotch seating arrangement on the pavement.
+An Asian-styled hawker stall sells $8 "mussels on the run" and $15 "chilli crabs" from beneath a shaggy rainbow tarpaulin outside.
+Coloured globes hang from trees, marionettes dance in the breeze and old barrels form an endearingly hodge-podge seating arrangement on the pavement.

 Inside, the dining area is divided in half by a long bar.
-There are only really two indoor tables; stools and a high, white tiled bar populate the remainder of the space.
-The drinks focus of Evening Star marks a point of difference from its St Kilda counterpart, which features expansive indoor and outdoor seating areas and fresh seafood glaring from the ice as you arrive.
+There are only really two indoor tables.
+Stools and a high, white-tiled bar populate the remainder of the space.
+Evening Star's drinks' focus marks a point of difference from its St Kilda sibling.

 Nonetheless, the menu at Evening Star is extensive and diverse.
-Scrawled in chalk on a blackboard, which the waiters dutifully carry around, it is simple, fresh and incredibly delicious.
-And the chefs don’t shy away from flavour.
-Top picks include fleshy garlic tiger king prawns, chargrilled stingray and Cajun flathead.
-Much of the St Kilda menu makes a reappearance, but the dishes are toned down and don’t involve rice, vegetables or toast to mop up the delectable spice-infused juices.
+Scrawled in chalk on a blackboard, (which the waiters dutifully carry around to each table) it is simple, fresh and incredibly delicious.
+And the chefs don’t shy away from flavour: top picks include fleshy garlic tiger king prawns, char-grilled stingray and Cajun flathead.
+Much of the St Kilda menu reappears here, but the dishes are toned down and often don’t involve rice, vegetables or toast to mop up the delectable spice-infused juices.

 There aren't too many places in Melbourne where you can hear live music any night of the week while sipping some white wine and untangling a crab claw.
 On a balmy evening, Evening Star makes for a truly magical place.